dspeyer/ritualEngine/README.md

 **`from_client`** which receives data.
-It gets two arguments, `data` which is a `MultiDictProxy` of client data straight from `aiohttp`, an `ip` which is the client's ip as a string.
+It gets two arguments, `data` which is a `MultiDictProxy` of client data straight from `aiohttp`, an `user` which is the client's ritual id or "anon"+ip as a string.
   This function does not return data to the client.
 It modifies the widget's state for when `to_client` gets called.

 **`to_client`** which sends data.
 It returns a python object which will go to the client side.
 The object must be json-encodable.